cjmamo/kafka-web-console/README.md

 Requirements
 ---
-- Play Framework 2.2.x
+- Play Framework 2.3.x
 - Apache Kafka 0.8.x
 - Zookeeper 3.3.3 or 3.3.4

 Deployment
 ----
-Consult Play!'s documentation for [deployment options and instructions](http://www.playframework.com/documentation/2.2.x/Production).
+Consult Play!'s documentation for [deployment options and instructions](http://www.playframework.com/documentation/2.3.x/Production).

+For instance, build a Debian package with the `debian:packageBin` task in SBT.
+You'll need to supply a production configuration file at `/etc/kafka-web-console/production.conf` after installing the produced .deb---you may copy `conf/application.conf` from the repo to start with, just change the secret key!
+Also if you stick with an H2 database, locate the file someplace that the `kafka-web-console` user has write privileges for, such as:

+    db.default.url="jdbc:h2:file:/var/run/kafka-web-console/play"

 Getting Started
 ---
 1. Kafka Web Console requires a relational database.
 By default, the server connects to an embedded H2 database and no database installation or configuration is needed.
-Consult Play!'s documentation to [specify a database for the console](http://www.playframework.com/documentation/2.2.x/ScalaDatabase).
+Consult Play!'s documentation to [specify a database for the console](http://www.playframework.com/documentation/2.3.x/ScalaDatabase).
 The following databases are supported:
    - H2 (default)
    - PostgreSql
    - Oracle